paradise-runner/slocalc/README.md

-# SLO Burn Rate Calculator
+# SLO Calculator

-This project is a simple web application that calculates the Service Level Objective (SLO) burn rate based on user inputs.
+This project is a simple web application that calculates the Service Level Objective (SLO) burn rate, error budgets, and downtime allocation based on user inputs.
 It's built using Svelte and styled with Tailwind CSS.

 ## Features